-Statistical Analysis
+Statistical analysis

-Burnout was defined as poor scores on at least two of the three MBI subscales (i.e., high, intermediate, and low: emotional exhaustion, depersonalization, and personal accomplishment).
+In this study, burnout was defined as having poor scores on at least two of the three MBI subscales—high emotional exhaustion (EE) and depersonalization (DP) or low personal accomplishment (PA).
+The emotional exhaustion (EE) subscale scores were classified into three categories: Low (less than 18), Moderate (18 to 26), and High (greater than 27).
+Similarly, depersonalization (DP) scores were categorized as Low (less than 6), Moderate (6 to 9), and High (greater than 9).
+Finally, the personal accomplishment (PA) subscale scores were grouped as Low (less than 31), Moderate (32 to 38), and High (greater than 39).
 To compare the proportion of physicians meeting the criteria for burnout across age, sex, marital status, duration of practice, and region of practice, a bivariate analysis was conducted.
-The chi-square test or Fisher’s exact test was used, depending on the distribution of the comparison groups, to determine statistical significance.
-Logistic regression was used to evaluate whether burnout was independently associated with self-reported suboptimal patient care practices and attitudes (reported weekly versus monthly or less).
-This analysis was controlled for age, sex, marital status, duration of practice, and region of practice.
-As a secondary outcome analysis, each MBI subscale (emotional exhaustion, depersonalization, and personal accomplishment) was evaluated as an independent variable using a multinomial logistic regression.
-All analyses were conducted at an alpha level of 0.05.
+The chi-square test or fisher’s exact test was used, depending on the distribution sample of the comparison groups, to determine statistical significance.
+If any of the categories had a sample size <5, the fisher’s exact tests was preferred.
+All analyses were conducted at an unadjusted alpha level of 0.05; p-values less than 0.05 were considered statistically significant.
+Data were analysed using R (version 4.2.1) software.

 Sample size and power

+The maximum sample size was predetermined at 150 participants and physicians were enrolled using convenience sampling and a response rate of 92.6% was met.
+Data collection was done by trained researchers in our team (MBJ, AKB, SAAJ, FAB, and OGJ) and physicians targeted mostly through in-person meetings.
+Our response rate was 92.6% but senior physicians and specialists were the hardest to enrol.

-The maximum sample size was predetermined at 150 participants.
-Assuming an odds ratio of 2.5 and a 30% prevalence of physicians exhibiting suboptimal monthly patient care practices and attitudes, the study was designed to achieve a statistical power of 97%.
+Assuming an odds ratio of 2.5 and a 30% prevalence of physicians exhibiting suboptimal monthly patient care practices and attitudes [15], the study was designed to achieve a statistical power of 97%.
 However, accounting for a hypothesized response rate of 85%, which is likely a conservative estimate, the effective sample size would be reduced to 130 participants, yielding a power of approximately 95%.
 Additionally, detecting a 20% difference in burnout prevalence between groups required a total sample size of 130 participants (comprising both senior and junior physicians) to attain 90% statistical power.
 Nonetheless, given the exploratory nature of the study design and the convenience sampling approach employed for recruitment, considerations of statistical power were of lesser importance in this study.

 Ethical considerations

 We received ethical approval from the Sierra Leone Ethics and Scientific Review Committee (SLESRC No.007/012024).
 Informed written consent was obtained from all participants prior to their enrolment in adherence with established ethical principles and protocols.
-Stringent measures were implemented to ensure the proper storage and management of the collected data.
-All methods were carried out in accordance with relevant norms, guidelines and regulations of the Sierra Leone Ethics and Scientific Review Committee.
+To ensure data quality and integrity, all responses were reviewed for completeness at the point of collection, resulting in no missing responses.
+Data were gathered using Microsoft Forms and printed questionnaires, then cross-verified and cleaned for inconsistencies prior to analysis.
+All participant information was de-identified and securely stored on password-protected computers, with access limited exclusively to the research team.
+These confidentiality measures were implemented in line with procedures approved by our institutional review board and in compliance with the norms, guidelines, and regulations of the Sierra Leone Ethics and Scientific Review Committee.

 Results

-Participant Demographics
+Participant demographics

-In this cross-sectional study, 140 individuals completed the survey, comprising 43 females (31%) and 96 males (69%) (p=0.8).
-Of the total participants, 72 (51.4%) met the burnout criteria.
-The distribution of burnout did not significantly differ by sex, with 29% of non-burnout physicians and 32% of burnout physicians being female (p=0.8).
+In this cross-sectional study, 139 individuals completed the survey, comprising 42 females (30%) and 96 males (69%) (p=0.8).
+Of the total participants, 33 (23.7%) met the burnout criteria.
+The distribution of burnout did not significantly differ by sex, with 30% of non-burnout physicians and 30% of burnout physicians being female (p=0.9).